brooklynrail/brooklynrail-platform/content/events/2022/08/katherine-bradford-flying-woman.md

 deck: Featuring Bradford, Chris Martin, and Phong H. Bui
 summary: Artist Katherine Bradford joins Rail Contributor Chris Martin and Rail Publishes and Artistic Director Phong H. Bui for a conversation.
-We conclude with a poetry reading by Sasha McEvoy..
+We conclude with a poetry reading by Sasha McEvoy.
 people:
   - person: katherine-bradford
   - person: chris-martin-2